cessprolditasapp/cessprolditasapp/README.md

 - 📫 How to reach me cessprolditasapp@gmx.com
 - Github forever
 - Discord faustyne.
-cessprolditasapp/cessprolditasapp is a ✨ specia
+cessprolditasapp/cessprolditasapp is a ✨ speci